 Rokurinsha uses a combination of pork, chicken, seafood, and vegetables to prepare their stock.
-I presumed the seafood refers to either bonito flakes, kombu, or dried sardine, all common ingredients used to prepare Japanese stocks.
+I presumed the seafood refers to either bonito flakes, kombu, or dried sardine.
 I used the help of bonito flakes and dried sardine powder to add the umami punch the tsukemen needs.
 If you can’t find dried sardine powder, try to find dashi powder that has dried sardine powder.

 If possible, try to find thicker ramen noodles than the standard.
 The soup for tsukemen is quite strong and needs a thick noodle that can handle the flavors.
 If you can’t find fresh ramen noodles, opt for udon noodles.

 Serve the dish with the toppings and noodles on the side and dip away!
-Shaved red onions and lime wedges aren’t found in Rokurinsha’s meals but I personally love the squeeze of acid and the taste of sharp onions to offset the heaviness of the stock.
-You may think that the tsukemen is salty, but the point is to have a heavily flavored dipping sauce to coat the noodles.
+Shaved red onions and lime wedges aren’t found in Rokurinsha’s meals but I love how they offset the heaviness of the dish.
+Tsukemen is salty, but the point is to have a heavily flavored dipping sauce to coat the noodles.

 This dish may be my favorite ramen variation with the umami punch and a variety of toppings.
 Mix up the toppings if you desire, adding bean sprouts, a different type of fish cake or protein.
 Either way, because the soup is solid, the rest of the tsukemen will be as well!